 Resources for the National Bowel Cancer Screening Program Campaign

-In partnership with the Australian Government Department of Health, we’re encouraging Australians aged 50 to 74 to Get2it and participate in the National Bowel Cancer Screening Program (NBCSP).
+The Australian Government and Cancer Council have partnered to encourage Australians aged 50 to 74 to Get2it and participate in the National Bowel Cancer Screening Program (NBCSP).

-Bowel cancer is Australia’s second biggest cancer killer.
-However, we know that 90% of bowel cancers can be successfully treated if caught early.
+Bowel cancer is Australia’s second biggest cancer killer, but 90% of bowel cancers can be successfully treated if caught early.

-Cancer Council research tells us that the majority of people who don’t participate in bowel screening understand the importance of screening and want to do it.
-They’re just busy, forget or simply don’t get around to it!
+The majority of people who don’t participate in bowel screening intend to, but they’re busy, forget or don’t get around to it!

-Our campaign is designed to remind these people to Get2it and do the test, whilst normalising bowel screening for those who refuse or who may not understand the program.
+Our campaign reminds these people to Get2it and do their test and normalises bowel screening for those who refuse or who may not understand the program.

-- Bowel cancer is Australia’s second biggest cancer killer.
-Tragically, bowel cancer claims the lives of around 100 Australians every week.
+- Bowel cancer is Australia’s second biggest cancer killer and claims the lives of around 100 Australians every week.

-- The bowel screening test detects blood in poo, which can be a sign of pre-cancerous lesions and cancers in the early stages and often these don’t have any symptoms.
-That’s why it’s important for Australians to participate in bowel screening, even if they feel healthy.
+- The bowel screening test detects blood in poo, which can be a sign of pre-cancerous lesions and bowel cancer.